-A brooder is a secured space with a heat source to raise baby birds until they have enough feathers to live outside.
-That’s 2-8 weeks, depending on who you talk to.
-Brooders can be made out of everything from wood and cardboard to laundry baskets and dog crates.
+A brooder is a secured space with a heat source to raise baby birds until they have enough feathers to live outside (2-10 weeks, depending on who you talk to).
+Brooders can be made out of anything from wood and cardboard to laundry baskets and dog crates.

 We used a storage bin, $5 of food and water trays with narrow-mouthed quart jars, and a 12×12″ brooder heating plate.
 Here’s how it looked when we brought our first chicks home.

-We added chips when they were used to the lay of the brooder.
-This layout worked perfectly for the first week.
+We added chips on their 2nd day, when they were used to the lay of the brooder.
+This layout worked perfectly for 7 chicks in their first week.

 In a week, we gained enough chicken context to amend our brooder’s shortcomings with a cover…

 Brooder 2.0 makes having chicks in the house nicer for everyone.
 Their water is clean all the time, and less feed is wasted.

 We also worry less about crowding issues thanks to the freed-up space.
 They grow fast, so

 elbow wing room is a commodity.
 The picture on the right is from 3 weeks after the picture on the left.

 If you’re looking for other brooder ideas, check out an epic brooder thread on BackyardChickens.com.

 If you experiment with feeders and waterers, remember that new chicks may be too small to make a water nipple work or find a feeder that isn’t on the ground.